slothy-optimizer/slothy/doc.md

 - common RISC-V naming
 - provide documentation for adding a new architecture
-- think about a method to parse instructions like vmul.xx or fence.tso and also for ADDW (32 bit version)
 - restructure instructions by extension + superclasses
 - add vector instruction set
   - https://eupilot.eu/wp-content/uploads/2022/11/RISC-V-VectorExtension-1-1.pdf